sfptotal/SFPTotal-Protocol/README.md

 ### Examples

-Write code 128 bytes in Table A0 Upper address 00 for SFP transceiver:
+Write 128 bytes in Table A0h offset 00h for SFP transceiver:

       W1A000007F